2008 Serbian local elections: Vrnjačka Banja

 Results of the election for the City Assembly of Vrnjačka Banja:

 The municipality of Vrnjačka Banja did not constitute a government within the legal deadline, and a new election was held on 10 November 2008.
 Zoran Seizović of the Democratic Party was appointed as leader of a provincial authority.

 The results of the repeat election were as follows:

 Zoran Seizović of the Democratic Party was chosen as mayor after the election.

 Šumadija District

 Elections were held in the one city (Kragujevac) and all six municipalities of the Šumadija District.
 Incumbent mayor Veroljub Stevanović was re-elected in Kragujevac in an alliance with G17 Plus.
 The Democratic Party won in Batočina and Knić, candidates of New Serbia won the mayoralties in Topola and Rača, and the Serbian Renewal Movement won in Lapovo.
 A candidate of the Serbian Radical Party won in Aranđelovac but was removed from office the following year, and an administration led by the Democratic Party was established.

 Kragujevac

 Results of the election for the City Assembly of Kragujevac:

 Incumbent mayor and Together for Kragujevac leader Veroljub Stevanović was confirmed for another term in office after the election.

+Parliamentarian Nataša Jovanović was elected from the lead position on the Serbian Radical Party's list.

 Mirko Čikiriz of the Serbian Renewal Movement was elected on the For a European Serbia list.
 He resigned from the city assembly on 10 October 2008.